 “This was a social injustice that took place in our country,” said Kathy Arthur, a co-principal investigator on the project and a professor of anthropology at USF’s St. Petersburg campus.
 “By listening to those who have been impacted by creating oral histories, we can bring some healing to this injustice and create spaces that draw people together for remembrance.”

-Though some individuals and local organizations across the country have worked to identify lost burial sites, there has been a greater groundswell of support across the country to document and preserve such places in recent years due to the emergence of the Black Lives Matter movement and introduction of the African-American Burial Grounds Network Act in the U.S. House of Representatives in 2018.
+Though some individuals and local organizations across the country have worked to identify lost burial sites, there has been a greater groundswell of support across the country to document and preserve such places in recent years due to the emergence of the Black Lives Matter movement and the introduction of the African-American Burial Grounds Network Act in the U.S. House of Representatives in 2018.

 Adding to this remembrance work’s urgency is that both the historical Zion and Oaklawn cemetery sites, now Robles Park Village in Tampa and Tropicana Field in St. Petersburg, could undergo rapid redevelopment, according to city plans.
 Research team members hope findings from the project could influence city planning activities and development discussions.